iifl-logo

 SECRETARIAL AUDITOR

-Mr. K. Jayachandran, Practicing Company Secretary (ACS No.: 11309 and Certificate of Practise No.: 4031) was appointed as the Secretarial Auditor of the Bank in the meeting of the Board held on July 25, 2024 to conduct Secretarial Audit of the Bank for the FY 2024-25 as required under Section 204 of the Companies Act, 2013 and the rules made thereunder and Regulation 24A of SEBI Listing Regulations.
+Mr. K. Jayachandran, Practicing Company Secretary (ACS No.: 11309 and Certificate of Practice No.: 4031) was appointed as the Secretarial Auditor of the Bank to conduct the Secretarial Audit of the Bank for the FY 2025-26 and until the FY 2029-30 as required under Section 204 of the Companies Act, 2013 and the rules made thereunder and Regulation 24A of SEBI Listing Regulations.
 The Bank provided all assistance and facilities to the Secretarial Auditor for conducting the audit.

 The Secretarial Audit Report is annexed to this Report as Annexure - 4.